spryker/spryker-docs/_includes/pbc/all/install-features/202403.0/install-glue-api/install-the-company-account-glue-api.md

 Verify the following using merchant prices and merchant threshold:

-- Make sure the company account information is saved during order placement: send the `POST https://glue.mysprykershop.com/checkout` request with a company user access token and check the company-related restrictions are applied to your order.
+- To verify that the company account information is saved during order placement, send the `POST https://glue.mysprykershop.com/checkout` request with a company user access token.
+Make sure company-related restrictions are applied to the order.
-- Make sure the company account information is used during cart operations: send the `POST https://glue.mysprykershop.com/carts/:uuid/items` request with company user access token and make sure the company-related restrictions are applied to your cart.
+- To verify that the company account information is used during cart operations, send the `POST https://glue.mysprykershop.com/carts/:uuid/items` request with a company user access token.
+Make sure company-related restrictions are applied to the cart.

 {% endinfo_block %}

 {% info_block warningBox "Verification" %}

-To verify that `CompanyBusinessUnitAddressByCheckoutDataResourceRelationshipPlugin` is activated, send the `POST https://glue.mysprykershop.com/checkout-data?include=company-business-unit-addresses` request and check that the response contains the `company-business-unit-addresses` resource.
+To verify that `CompanyBusinessUnitAddressByCheckoutDataResourceRelationshipPlugin` is activated, send the `POST https://glue.mysprykershop.com/checkout-data?include=company-business-unit-addresses` request.
+Make sure the response contains the `company-business-unit-addresses` resource.

 {% endinfo_block %}